harish040120/TikzBuilder/README.md

 **TikzBuilder** is an innovative AI-powered system developed during my **IBM SkillBuild Internship** conducted by **EduNet Foundation**.
 This project revolutionizes the way researchers and academics create professional diagrams by converting natural language instructions into clean, publication-ready **TikZ LaTeX code**.

-The system eliminates the manual complexity of diagram coding, enabling users to generate fully compilable TikZ diagrams through simple text descriptions or sketch inputs.
+The system eliminates the manual complexity of diagram coding, enabling users to generate fully compilable TikZ diagrams through simple text descriptions.

 ## 🚀 Technologies Used